godspeedsystems/gs-documentation/docs/welcome.md

 ## Step 2: Open Saarthi & Select [Code Mode](/docs/saarthi/modes/code.md)

 1. From VS Code sidebar, Open **Saarthi**
-3. Choose `💻 Code` from the mode selector
+2. Choose `💻 Code` from the mode selector

-> Saarthi will now automatically connect to **RAG node MCP Server**, for context-aware coding with Godspeed framework.
+> Saarthi is by default connected to **Godspeed MCP Server**, to build framework aligned microservices.

 ---

 ## Step 3: Create Your First Microservice — Just One Prompt

-In the Saarthi chat box, type:
+In the Saarthi chat box, type a prompt.
+For Example:

 ```
 Create a godspeed microservice for product catalog with CRUD operations using Postgres database.